 Europa League predictions

-The Europa League basically stands second in line as far as European football tournaments go, only behind the Champions League.
-Still, the Europa League carries a great deal of prestige and importance for many clubs all over Europe.
+The UEFA Europa League (UEL) basically stands second in line as far as European football tournaments go, only behind the UEFA Champions League (UCL).
+Still, the UEL carries a great deal of prestige and importance for many clubs all over Europe.

-Previously known as the UEFA Cup since its foundation in 1971, it was the third-best European competition behind UEFA Cup Winners’ Cup until the two merged in 1999, continuing as the UEFA Cup until 2009 when it was again rebranded, this time as the Europa League.
+Previously known as the UEFA Cup since its foundation in 1971, it was the third-best European competition behind the UEFA Cup Winners’ Cup until the two merged in 1999, continuing as the UEFA Cup until 2009 when it was again rebranded, this time as the UEL.

-In this article, we’ll take a look at some of the most popular outright bets and provide you with our Europa League predictions, so if you want to bet on a winner, remember to use our bet365 bonus code or the William Hill new customer promo code.
+In this article, we will take a look at some of the most popular outright bets and provide you with our Europa League predictions, so if you want to bet on a winner, remember to use our bet365 bonus code or the William Hill new customer promo code.
+Indian punters can also take advantage of the rajbet promo code to claim a welcome bonus before betting on the Europa League.

 We also put together some of the top betting tips for a majority of top leagues in our article on football betting tips today.

-Most likely winners – Athletic Bilbao favoured by the bookies
+Most likely winners – Aston Villa favoured by the bookies

-At the moment, there are many players with the chance to end up as the top goalscorer in the Europa League this season.
-At the top are Kasper Hogh of Bodo/Glimt and Ayoub El Kaabi of Olympiacos, who are out of the competition.
+At this stage, there are a number of players with the chance to end up as the top goalscorer in the UEL this season.

 Facts about the Europa League FAQ

-The current champions of the UEFA Europa League are Atalanta.
-They won the title in the 2023-24 season, defeating Bayer Leverkusen 3-0 in the final, for their first major European trophy.
+The current champions of the UEL are Tottenham.
+They won the title in the 2024/25 season, defeating fellow Premier League rivals Manchester United 1-0 in the final.

 Sevilla have the record-breaking seven titles in the Europa League, counting titles from the UEFA Cup too.
 Juventus, Inter Milan, Liverpool, and Atletico Madrid have all lifted this trophy three times.